lytinahome/CourseProject/README.md

 ## (2) team member contributions - Brief description of contribution of each team member in case of a multi-person team:
 team members: Yu Liu (yul10), Qinjingwen Cao (qcao11)

 Both team members contribute equally.
-We colloborated together throughout this project, including collecting raw data, writing code, analyzing data, finalizing the project dcumentation, etc.
+We collaborated together throughout this project, including collecting raw data, writing code, analyzing data, finalizing the project dcumentation, etc.

 ## (3) related work and used libraries/models/previous projects, if any:
 Our project depends on pandas and numpy library in python.